surge-synthesizer/surge/libs/airwindows/README.md

 1. Clone airwindows at the same level as surge (so you have ~/dev/surge and ~/dev/airwindows or whatever); or clone it somewhere else and remember the path
 2. In this directory do `perl grab.pl FXName (airwindowspath)`
 3. Edit CMakeLists.txt here to add FXName.cpp and FXNameProc.cpp appropriately
+4. Edit libs/airwindows/AirWinBaseClass_pluginRegistry.cpp
-4. Edit surce/src/common/dsp/effects/airwindows_adapter/airwindows_register.cpp and add a registerAirWindow for Fx::Fx and an #include "FXName.h" at the top
+   and add a registerAirWindow for Fx::Fx **at the end** and an #include "FXName.h" at the top
+5. Compile and fix the *in++ idion with the unused value
+6. Modify getParameterDisplay to take a float extVal and bool isExternal using the EXTV macro
+7. As needed implement parseParameterValueFromString and isBipolar on the new FX
+8. Add the new FX to the config.xml

 and then cmake again and it should all work.